The Alexander Technique is a conscious based technique.

 Division: Barking orders at yourself or begging to make specific muscle tensions release.

-Unification: The use of kind, but persistent intention to influence your whole self; observing the physical changes in muscle tension and how they may relate to each other in the process.
+Unification: The use of kind, but persistent intention to influence your whole coordination; observing the physical changes in muscle tension and how they may relate to each other in the process.

 It's all a game of attention, and thus the quality or kind of attention we use matters.